 - Preheat the oven to 350 degrees F.

 - Place the butter in a 9 x 9 square baking dish and place it in the preheated oven for 3-4 minutes until completely melted.
 Remove from the oven and set aside.

-- Add the flour, baking powder, and salt to a medium bowl.
+- Add the flour, sugar, baking powder, and salt to a medium bowl.
 Whisk to combine.